The Ultimate Guide to Writing Good Instagram Captions

 We’ve all been there: you’re ready to post an amazing photo to Instagram, but when it comes time to enter your Instagram caption, you’re stumped.
 What to write?!
 Coming up with a good Instagram caption is harder than it seems, but if you want to find success on Instagram, it’s important to not let your Instagram captions become an afterthought.

 To help you create Instagram captions that are as great as your photo, we’ve put together The Ultimate Guide to Writing Good Instagram Captions:

 Why a Good Instagram Caption is Important

-Writing a good Instagram caption may not be as important as curating your Instagram feed, but it still matters!
-Your caption is just as much a representation of your brand as your Instagram feed is, and your caption could be the key to taking your Instagram from good to great.
+Writing a good Instagram caption may not be as important as your Instagram feed, but it still matters!
+Your caption is just as much a representation of your brand as your Instagram feed, and could be the key for taking your Instagram from good to great!

 How to Write a Good Instagram Caption

 A good Instagram caption is one that provides context, adds personality, and inspires your followers to take action.
-Good Instagram captions come is all shapes and sizes, from a short and sweet caption to a longer, in-depth storytelling post (you can write up to 2200 characters).
-As long as it’s engaging your audience, you’re doing great.
+Good Instagram captions come in all shapes and sizes, from short and sweet to a longer, in-depth stories (an Instagram caption can be as long as 2200 characters).
+As long as your audience finds it engaging, you’re doing great!

 Instagram captions give you the opportunity to add context to your photo, or just communicate with your followers and customers!
 Create your own Instagram voice to go with your brand, and get creative with your own caption style.

 One of the biggest benefits of scheduling your Instagram posts is that you can take the time to write (and rewrite!) your captions in advance.
 Rather than coming up with something on the spot, which can be super difficult, with an Instagram scheduler you can prep all your Instagram captions a few days or weeks before your post goes out!